andreGarvin/my-clib/README.md

-## bin.js is the node module to help build command line interfaces much faster and easier. bin.js is a very great tool for creating simple or large cli tools very quickly and painlessly.
+## clib.js is the node module to help build command line interfaces much faster and easier. clib.js is a very great tool for creating simple or large cli tools very quickly and painlessly.

 ## code example:
 ```
 /*
-    Here is a code example on how to set up bin.js
+    Here is a code example on how to set up clib.js
     making my own very simple version of curl.
 */
-const bin = require('./bin'); // if you are using the cloned version
+const clib = require('./clib'); // if you are using the cloned version

 var method = ( action, obj ) => {